 Next, you need to choose the Data Source.
-If you right-click on the database name, then everything should come up automatically.
+If you right-clicked on the database name, then everything should come up automatically.

 Now you need to choose the Destination.
 Go ahead and pick Microsoft Excel from the drop down list.
 After that, you will need to click Browse and choose the location for the output Excel file.
 Also, be sure to keep the “First row has column names” box checked.

-Next, you can either choose export an entire table/view to Excel or to write your own query.
-In my case, I will write a specific query that I want to export.
+Next, you can either choose to export an entire table/view to Excel or to write your own query.
+In my case, I will write a specific query for the data that I want to export.

 Type in your query and then click Parse to make sure that everything is correct.